-Cochlear implants are suitable for adults who cannot understand spoken language sufficiently through amplified residual hearing.
+Cochlear implants are suitable for children and adults who cannot understand spoken language sufficiently through amplified residual hearing.

 Digital hearing aids are not sufficient when the diagnosis of deafness is profound, and all the sensory cells are missing or so severely damaged that sound cannot be converted to electrical impulses which ultimately generate the sensations of hearing.

-The primary function of a cochlear implant is to convert sound energy into low-level electrical currents that stimulate the auditory or hearing nerve, directly bypassing the damaged inner ear or cochlear.
+The primary function of a cochlear implant is to convert sound energy into low-level electrical currents that stimulate the auditory or hearing nerve, directly bypassing the damaged inner ear or cochlea.

-- a person has severe to profound hearing loss in either or both ears
+- a child has severe to profound hearing loss in either or both ears

-- a person cannot hear all speech sounds, and whether hearing aids will be of benefit
+- a child cannot hear all speech sounds, and whether hearing aids will be of benefit

 - there are any barriers to surgery.

 A bone conduction hearing aid sends sounds directly to the inner ear, or cochlea, by vibrating the bones of the skull.